 AARP NY is sponsoring free shred events as part of “Operation: Stop Scams,” a series of free shredding events around the state, from Upstate to Long Island.
-From April to June, we are helping people fight back against fraud and help protect them from identity theft by shredding truckloads of sensitive personal documents.
+We are helping people fight back against fraud and help protect them from identity theft by shredding truckloads of sensitive personal documents.